 For a list of other Federal Historic Preservation and cultural resource laws click here

 - Guidelines for Federal Agency Responsibilities, Under Section 110 of the National Historic Preservation Act

-- NFPA 914 Code for Protection of Historic Structures, particularly Chapter 15
+- NFPA 914 Code for Fire Protection of Historic Structures, particularly Chapter 15

 - The Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation (As amended and annotated by the National Park Service)

 - Sustainability and Historic Federal Buildings (PDF 1.5 MB)

 - Department of Defense (DoD)